libriscv/docs/docs/performance/performance.md

 ```
 Using that helper, we could match the Godot native-performance `Array.fill()` helper function.
 The reason this works is that functions like `memcpy` and `memset` are native performance in Godot Sandbox.

 In any case, one should prefer to use the Godot native-performance helper functions when they are available.
-And if not, one can outsource it to Godot Sandbox and reap a hefty performance boost.
+And if not, one can always outsource it to the Godot Sandbox.